 - Along those same lines, you will want to find a balance on your counseling intake forms between providing too much detail or not enough.
 Therapy intake forms need to be detailed enough to contain the crucial points but not so much that the client gets overwhelmed with information.

 - Some clients may terminate treatment without warning due to concerns they have with the therapist, the practice, or basic privacy issues.
-To prevent this, it is important to reiterate to clients that they should first come to the therapist with any problems they may have about privacy or practice operations outlined in the therapy intake forms.
+To prevent this, it is important to reiterate to clients that they should first come to the therapist with any problems they may have about privacy or practice operations outlined in the counseling intake forms.
 Putting a line or two about that on the service consent form makes it more likely that the client will come to the therapist with their future worries.

-How Do I Make Intake Easier?
+How Do I Make Counseling Intake Easier?

 Counseling intake forms are a tedious—yet necessary—part of the counseling process.
 Despite their dullness, therapy intake forms serve many important functions.
 First, therapy intake forms provide background information to the therapist that they can use throughout treatment.
-Next, therapy intake forms provide the client with clear expectations and boundaries for therapy.
+Next, counseling intake forms provide the client with clear expectations and boundaries for therapy.
 Finally, therapy intake forms act as an insurance policy for therapists in case conflict arises with the client.